-When the amount a student can borrow isn’t enough to cover the cost of attendance, parents may decide to step up and take out additional loans.
-The federal government loan that parents of dependent undergraduates can qualify for is called a Direct PLUS Loan.
+When the amount a student can borrow isn’t enough to cover the cost of attendance, parents may decide to take out additional loans.
+Parents of dependent undergraduate students can apply for a Direct PLUS Loan.
 PLUS Loans may also be offered to graduate and professional students, these are commonly referred to as grad PLUS Loans.

-Parent PLUS Loans typically come with higher interest rates than Direct Loans.
-For Parent PLUS loans issued in the loan year starting July 1, 2019, the interest rate was 7.08%, while the interest rate for Direct Subsidized and Unsubsidized Loans to students was 4.53%.
+Parent PLUS Loans generally have higher interest rates than other Direct Loans.
+For Parent PLUS loans issued in the loan year starting July 1, 2023, the interest rate is 8.05%, while the interest rate for Direct Subsidized and Unsubsidized Loans to undergraduate students is 5.50%.

 Interest rates for federal student loans are fixed, meaning they stay the same over the entire term of the loan.
 You generally can’t transfer a Parent PLUS Loan to your child down the line, but your child may be able to apply for student loan refinancing later on and, if they qualify and it makes sense to do so, use it to pay off the loan.